 9. Avoid improper food combinations.

 Improper food combinations top the list for one of the most common causes of gas and bloating.
-Certain food types that may be healthy when consumed on their own, can cause extreme digestive upset when taken with other food types that are not digestively compatible.
+Certain food types that may be healthy when consumed on their own can cause extreme digestive upset when taken with other food types that are not digestively compatible.

-Other foods such as grains and animal protein are not compatible since they both require different enzymes to be broken down.
+Other foods, such as grains and animal protein, are not compatible since they both require different enzymes to be broken down.
 This causes some confusion in the GI tract, once again leading to indigestion, gas, and bloating.
-When improper food combinations are taken in regularly, this weakens the digestive fire which creates toxicity and blockages in the system, continuing the cycle of gas and bloating.
+When improper food combinations are taken in regularly, this weakens the digestive fire, which creates toxicity and blockages in the system, continuing the cycle of gas and bloating.

 Click here to find out more about incompatible food combinations.